Active Learning Classrooms

 For More Help or Information

-Instructors wishing to teach in the Cedar Hall or Student Building classrooms described above should provide the CITL with the information outlined here; this office works to assure proper matches between teaching approaches and classrooms, and makes classroom assignment recommendations to the Registrar.
+Instructors wishing to teach in the Cedar Hall or Student Building classrooms described above should provide the CITL with the information outlined here; we work to ensure proper matches between teaching approaches and classrooms, and we make classroom assignment recommendations to the Registrar.
+Note that this assignment happens several months in advance, so contact the CITL now to inquire about upcoming requests.

-CITL consultants and Mosaic Initiative consultants can assist in developing and implementing teaching approaches tailored for active learning classrooms.
-Representatives from the campus' Teaching and Learning Spaces Committee and the UITS Learning Spaces team can assist in redesigning rooms to meet faculty needs.
+CITL consultants and Mosaic Initiative consultants and fellows can assist in developing and implementing teaching approaches tailored for active learning classrooms.
+Representatives from the UITS Learning Spaces team can assist in redesigning rooms to meet faculty needs.